The Hound says "Welcome to Toonhound!" Toonhound logo

 spacer

-Bertha was a big green engineering machine, a marvellous mechanical production
+Bertha is a big green engineering machine, a marvellous mechanical production

-engine with a big toothy face who could be programmed to manufacture just about
+engine with a big toothy face who can be programmed to manufacture just about

-anything you wanted.
-She was housed at the busy Spottiswood Factory, owned
+anything you want.
+She's housed at the busy Spottiswood Factory, owned

 by Mr Willmake.
-Her Chief Designer was Mr Sprott.
-Sprott was ably assisted by
+Bertha's Chief Designer is Mr Sprott.
+He's asisted by

-work.
-Other Spottiswood employees included Mr Duncan the foreman, Ted
+Other Spottiswood employees include Mr Duncan the foreman, Ted Turner who

 In the very first episode, "The Great Painting Job" we witness the construction